Who we are

 Secretariat

-In 2015, OCTA initiated the setting-up of a permanent secretariat in Brussels by recruiting a Coordinator.
-It is now composed of a staff of 4.
-The Secretariat also runs the Overseas Traineeship Programme.
+In 2015, OCTA initiated the setting-up of a permanent Secretariat in Brussels.
+As of June 2025, the Secretariat is employing one part-time Financial and Administration officer, which supports the work of the Association and the Executive Committee.
 The Secretariat is based in Brussels.
 It supports the Executive Committee of OCTA in implementing the mandate received from the Ministerial Conference.
 To do so, it works on the daily management of the Association, supports the cooperation between the EU and OCTA and guarantee both sustainability and efficiency.
 It also contributes to enhancing OCT access to horizontal budget lines and programmes by providing centralised assistance to OCTs in this area.